gomorpheus/morpheus-docs/_build/html/_sources/provisioning/virtual_images/virtual_images.rst.txt

 Name
   Name of the Virtual Image in {morpheus}.
 This can be changed from the name of the Image, but editing will not change the name of the actual Image.
 Operating System
   Specifies the Platform and OS of the image.
-All Windows images will need to have Operating System specified on the Virtual Image, as {morpheus} will assign Linux as the Platform for all Images without Operating System specified.
+All Windows images will need to have Operating System specified on the Virtual Image, as |morpheus| will assign Linux as the Platform for all Images without Operating System specified.
 Cloud Init Enabled?
   On by default, uncheck for any Image that does not have Cloud-Init or Cloudbase-Init installed.
 Install Agent
   On by default, uncheck to skip Agent install.
 Note this will result in the loss of utilization statistics, logs, script execution, and monitoring.
 (Some utilization stats are collected for agent-less hosts and vm's from VMware and AWS clouds).
 Username
   Existing Username on the Image.
-This is required for authentication, unless {morpheus} is able to add user data via Cloud-Init, Cloudbase-Init, or guest processes (VMware).
+This is required for authentication, unless |morpheus| is able to add user data via Cloud-Init, Cloudbase-Init, or guest processes (VMware).
 Password
   Password for the Existing User on the image.
 Cloud-Init User Data
   Accepts what would go in runcmd and can assume bash syntax.
 Permissions
-  Set Tenant permissions in a multi-tenant {morpheus} environment.
+  Set Tenant permissions in a multi-tenant |morpheus| environment.
 No impact on single-tenant environments.
 Auto Join Domain?
   Enable to have instances provisioned with this image auto-join configured domains (Windows only).
 VirtIO Drivers Loaded?